Environment, Affordable Housing, Neighborhoods, & Public Health, vs Corporate Real Estate

 homes - enough to house every homeless person several times over!

-This myth is relentlessly repeated over and over again by the Big Real
+The "housing shortage" myth is relentlessly repeated over and over again

-Estate funded, fake "nonprofit" front group known under multiple names
+Estate funded, fake "nonprofit" front group known under multiple

 Yes In My Back Yard).
 For an exposé on this industry front group and its